-We believe that the diversity of life on earth is critical to the quality and resilience of our global ecosystems.
-Current trends in biodiversity loss are undermining progress towards 80% of the assessed targets of the United Nations Sustainable Development Goals (UN SDGs) including those related to hunger, poverty, health, cities, climate, and water.
-The impact of the loss of biodiversity will increasingly be felt by corporates and by the financial sector.
-This impact implies risks and opportunities for companies, for asset managers and ultimate beneficial owners alike, which we believe must be properly assessed and managed.
+We believe that nature is critical to the quality and resilience of our global ecosystems.
+Current trends in biodiversity loss are undermining progress towards 80% of the assessed targets of the United Nations Sustainable Development Goals (UN SDGs), including those related to hunger, poverty, health, cities, climate, and water.